liudarren3/dia_html_tutorials/README.md

 <img src="fredoka_code.png">
 </details>

+Once you can do this, find a font that you like!
+And use the website to test to make sure that it can work.

+# Bringing it all back together

+Let's finally put this on the Square website.
+1. Go back to your code block that you put on the website
+2. Paste your code into the code input box
+3. See your results!

 Okay I think this is enough for now.
 Next time we can try and customize our fonts even further!
 I'll teach you how to change color, size, and **many** other things about the fonts.